orbitmaxlabs/buzzy/README.md

-# Buzzy - Social Friend Management App
+# Gaand - Social Friend Management App

 A modern, responsive web application for managing friends and social connections, built with React, Vite, and Firebase.